vikbht/gsql-vscode-plugin/README.md

 # gsql-vscode-plugin
-A VSCode plugin for working with gsql format
+A VSCode plugin for working with Tigergraph's .gsql file format